ozayo/astrobase/README.md

 # Astro Starter

 Hi! 👋
-This is first project with Astro.
-I'm trying to learn it and I'm going to use it for my test website.
+This is my first project with AstroBuild.
+I've been trying to find time to try it for a long time.
+Let's get started.

 ## Integrations

-Here is some integrations that I'm going to use in this project:
+Here are some integrations that I'm going to use in this project:

 - [x] Tailwind CSS https://docs.astro.build/en/guides/integrations-guide/tailwind/
 - [x] MDX https://docs.astro.build/en/guides/integrations-guide/mdx/